krojew/cdrs-tokio/README.md

 ![CDRS tokio - async Apache Cassandra driver using tokio](./cdrs-logo.png)

 CDRS is production-ready Apache **C**assandra **d**river written in pure **R**u**s**t.
-Focuses on providing high level of configurability to suite most use cases at any scale, as its Java counterpart, while also leveraging the safety and performance of Rust.
+Focuses on providing high level of configurability to suit most use cases at any scale, as its Java counterpart, while also leveraging the safety and performance of Rust.

 ## Features